rlv-dan/PhotoSift/ReadMe.txt

 --- Requirements --------------------------------------------------------------

-  To run PhotoSift you need the ".Net Framework 2.0".
-If you get the error message "The application failed to initialize properly (0xc0000135)" this means you don't have .Net 2.0 installed.
+  To run PhotoSift you need the ".NET Framework 3.0" or later.
+If you get the error message "The application failed to initialize properly (0xc0000135)" this means you don't have .NET 2.0 installed.

   .Net 2.0 is preinstalled on Windows XP (SP3), Vista & 7.
 Windows 8+ users
   might need to download or enable it first.
 Usually Windows will detect and